liuyigh/trialert-docs/README.md

 3. If in system and same data, say `on track`
 4. If in system and new data, say `updated`
 5. Daily check, if same, do nothing, if updated, notify
-6. Data analysis: most tracked
+6. Data analysis:
+    * most tracked
+    * by phase I, II, III
+    * by public (market cap), private

 ### Support or Contact